-This is an excerpt from National Standards & Grade-Level Outcomes for K-12 Physical Education by SHAPE America - Society of Health and Physical Educators.
+This is an excerpt from National Standards & Grade-Level Outcomes for K-12 Physical Education.

 In reviewing the current literature in physical education, the task force identified several areas as critical to the direction and development of grade-level outcomes: motor skill competency, student engagement and intrinsic motivation, instructional climate, gender differences, lifetime activity approach and physical activity.
 Brief summaries of the findings are presented for each of these areas, followed by a synopsis of how the findings were applied in the grade-level outcomes.